Neurofibromatosis Support Downloads

 This information sheet will help further aid teachers in providing the best possible support for students with NF1.
 This document touches upon how a students learning, concentration, memory, co-ordination, speech, reading, writing and calculating may all be affected as a result of NF1 and what a teacher can do to help.

-This is a further document to help support teachers.
+This is a document to help support teachers who have a child with NF1 in their class.
 It delves into problems that could occur in school, this includes a number of hypothetical scenarios and how the teacher can act.
 The paper also briefly delves into the legal reasons behind what a teacher must do to help and provide support to a student with NF1 (Equality Act 2010)

 Concentration, Co-ordination, Memory, Speech, Processing and Sequencing, Organisation, and Social and Behaviour Patterns are all briefly explained.

 This information sheet is designed to assist and support parents in telling a school and teacher what they need to know about their child's NF1

 This information sheet is designed to help support parents in how to tell their child about their NF.
 There is no right or wrong way to do it but the document offers some possible ideas about what may be done.
 The importance of letting a child know about their NF from a young age is also discussed.

 This document discusses some of the behaviour difficulties that may arise in a child with NF1.
 This then further explains the steps that you as a parent can take in terms of combatting this behaviour while ultimately reinforcing good behaviour.

 This document contains a lot of useful information to help parents better understand their child's NF.
 Within the document it explains why a child might have NF, both the health and learning complications that may arise and what check ups a child will need once diagnosed.